trubrics/trubrics-sdk/docs/platform/user_feedback.md

 ## Saving feedback to Trubrics
-Upon creating a feedback component in [Trubrics](https://trubrics.streamlit.app/), a code snippet is generated for users to incorporate quickly into their apps.
+Upon creating a feedback component in [Trubrics](https://trubrics.streamlit.app/), a code snippet is generated for users to incorporate into their apps.
 There are several ways to save feedback:

 ### 1. With the Python SDK
 Install Trubrics with: